Courts of Jersey: Parish Hall Enquiry

 These sanctions are not convictions but a record is kept and they may be referred to in the event of the accused coming into contact with the criminal justice system on a subsequent occasion.

 The Parish Hall Enquiry system has been found to "deal successfully and appropriately with a wide range of offending", to have a low rate of recidivism, and a high level of satisfaction amongst victims.

 Inquests

-In the case of a sudden or unexpected death in the Island, an inquest will need to be held to determine the cause of death.
+In the case of a sudden or unexpected death on the Island, an inquest will need to be held to determine the cause of death.
 The Viscount is the coroner (although in recent years this function has been delegated to the Deputy Viscount) and may sit with a jury, although this is unusual.
 Hearings take place in public.

 Tribunals

 In addition to the courts, there are a number of Tribunals, including: